-Summarized below are all mitigation measures adopted by the Responsible Entity to reduce, avoid or eliminate adverse environmental impacts and to avoid non-compliance or nonconformance with the above-listed authorities and factors.
+Summarized below are all mitigation measures adopted by the Responsible Entity to reduce, avoid or eliminate adverse environmental impacts and to avoid non-compliance or non-conformance with the above-listed authorities and factors.
 These measures/conditions must be incorporated into project contracts, development agreements and other relevant documents.
 The staff responsible for implementing and monitoring mitigation measures should be clearly identified in the mitigation plan.

 Law, Mitigation Measure or Condition Comments on Mitigation Complete

-Authority, Completed Plan -
+Authority, Completed Plan

 or Factor Measures

-Endangered The United States Fish and N/A

-Species Act Wildlife Service (USFWS)

-Caribbean Ecological Services

-Field Office reviewed the

-information provided and their

-files, and on January 10, 2025

-concurred with the

-determination that the proposed

-project actions will have May

-Affect, but is Not Likely to

-Adversely Affect (NLAA) the

-Puerto Rican Parrot, Puerto Rican

-Boa, Puerto Rican Broad-winged

-Hawk, Puerto Rican Sharp-

-shinned Hawk and Puerto Rican

-Harlequin.
-The USFWS NLAA

-concurrence is conditioned to the

-following: (1) if a Boa is
+Endangered if a Puerto Rican Boa is N/A

-encountered, the Conservation
+Species Act encountered, the Conservation

 Measures will be in accordance

 with the USFWS Puerto Rican Boa

 Conservation Measures 2024, (2)

 if a Puerto Rican Parrot is

 encountered on the site, the

 USFWS Caribbean Office will be

 notified immediately, (3) if a

 Puerto Rican Broad-winged Hawk

 is encountered on the site, the

 USFWS Caribbean Office will be

 notified immediately, (4) if a

 Puerto Rican Harlequin Butterfly

 is encountered in the site, the

 Conservation Measures will be in

 accordance with the USFWS

 Puerto Rican Harlequin Butterfly

 Conservation Measures and (5) if

 a Puerto Rican Sharp-shinned

 Hawk is encountered on the site,

 the USFWS Caribbean Office will

 be notified immediately.

-Obligations under section 7 of

-the Act must be reconsidered if:

-(1) new information reveals